 This centuries-old question about the difference between violin vs. fiddle is ever-present, and it’s safe to say that no one knows the answer for sure.
 They’re built in a very similar way, the playstyle is quite similar, and the only apparent difference is the music genre in which these instruments are used.
 So, are fiddles and violins the same?
 Let’s find out.

 Violins and fiddles use the same tuning, their clef is identical, and their note range is the same.
 By now, you should have a clear picture of why it is so hard to state the actual differences between the two.
-There aren’t really any major differences between the instruments except for play style and musicians usually declare themselves as violinists or fiddlers.
+There aren’t really any major differences between the instruments except for playstyle and musicians usually declare themselves as violinists or fiddlers.

 So what are the differences between the fiddle and violin?
 We discuss our findings below.